molgw/molgw/docs/input_variables.md

 **Description:**

 Select the NOFT approx. to use (default= 'GNOF').
-Other options are 'PNOF5', 'PNOF7', 'HF', 'MULLER', 'CA', 'CGA', and 'POWER'.
+Other options are 'PCCD', 'PNOF5', 'PNOF7', 'HF', 'MULLER', 'CA', 'CGA', and 'POWER'.

 ---